 - Avoid pulling clothing over your head

 - Keep your new nose out of the sun

 How to Choose a Rhinoplasty Surgeon?

 When it comes to NJ rhinoplasty, choose the right surgeon.
 Find someone who feels comfortable evaluating and treating the entire nasal organ.
-A facial plastic surgeon like Dr. Tadros is double board-certified in Facial Plastic Surgery and Otolaryngology-Head & Neck Surgery (ENT).
+A facial plastic surgeon Dr. Tadros, M.D. is double board-certified in Facial Plastic Surgery and Otolaryngology-Head & Neck Surgery (ENT).
 She has the most training to treat both your structural and cosmetic concerns.

 Dr. Tadros has a unique background in the Form and Function of the nose.
 She is renowned for her aesthetic eye.
 The result is superior surgical rhinoplasty outcomes for her patients in New Jersey and New York.
 This formed the foundation of her success.
 She is an educator, international and national guest professor, and Director of Facial Plastic Surgery at Columbia University.
 At Columbia, she taught other surgeons in training for a decade.

 Dr. Tadros’ success starts with her individualized approach toward surgery.
 Dr. Tadros is a top facial plastic surgeon in NYC & NJ and believes that “No two noses should look alike”.
 Nose jobs are unlike other rejuvenation plastic surgery.
 Modern-day nose surgery requires an artistic sensibility.
 This aesthetic vision distinguishes specialist surgeons.

 Dr. Tadros formulates a treatment plan as individual as you are.
 She takes the time to listen to your needs and considers them.
 She takes into account your ethnicity, gender, prior trauma or nasal surgery, breathing or sinus problems, and your unique facial attributes.
 After a thorough evaluation, Dr. Tadros will counsel you on what may be the best rhinoplasty option for you.